grubby/grubby/README.md

 Some great things to work on include:

 * line numbers in stack traces
-* more builtin classes and methods (anything on Class, Kernel, Module, Object, etc... honestly)
+* more builtin classes and methods (e.g.: String, Array, Hash, Enumerable methods)
 * raising and rescuing from exceptions
-* while loops
 * blocks

-If you're not sure where to start, opening up a pull request is also fine. :)
+If you're not sure where to start, opening up an issue or pull request with failing tests is also fine. :)